kirenz/gradio-adk-intro/README.md

 4. **Configure your API key**

-   Rename the `.env.example` file to `.env` in the project root and add your Google API key:
+   Rename the `.env.example` file to `.env` in both the project root and the `time_agent/` folder, and add your Google API key:

    ```bash
    GOOGLE_API_KEY=YourApiKeyHere